Functional Safety

 • Tools Used: IFA SISTEMA SOFTWARE ISO 13849

-The EN ISO 13849-1:2015 Standard “Safety of machinery – Safety-related parts of control systems – Part 1: General principles for design” pursues these objectives to ensure the proper selection and design of the hardware and software architecture that manages how the machinery operates.
+The EN ISO 13849-1:2015 Standard “Safety of machinery – Safety-related parts of control systems – Part 1: General principles for design” pursues the ensurance of the proper selection and design of the hardware and software architecture that manages how the machinery operates.

 The standard EN ISO 13849-2: 2012 “Safety of machinery – Safety-related parts of control systems – Part 2: Validation”, on the other hand, constitutes the final part of the design process, i.e. the validation of the machinery control system.